blair0r/md-website/documentation/preprocessed-razor-templates.md

 #### Model

 The Razor directive `@model` may be used to specify a type that will be used for a model property, which can be used to pass data in to the template.
-It will cause a simple pubic get/set property called Model to be added to the generated class.
+It will cause a simple public get/set property called Model to be added to the generated class.

 Example: